Zack Lee

-Zack Lee (born 15 August 1984) is an Indonesian actor, model and boxer of British descent.
+Zack Lee Jowono (born 15 August 1984) is an Indonesian actor, model and boxer of British descent.

 Career

-Zack Lee Jowono began his career as a model before appearing in soap operas in the mid 2000s.
+Lee began his career as a model before appearing in soap operas in the mid 2000s.
 His most memorable role in the 2005 action movie Bad Wolves, as the leader of a bloodthirsty gang, won him favorable reviews.

 In 2013 Lee earned a role in The Raid 2: Berandal which premiered at Sundance Film Festival 2014 and was released in Indonesia and United States in the same year.
 In 2016, he starred in Headshot which premiered at Midnight Madness Toronto International Film Festival 2016.
 Later in 2018, he starred in Buffalo Boys which became Singapore’s official entry for 91st Academy Awards for Best Foreign Language Film.
 He also starred in the HBO Asia Original Series, Grisse.
 Zack is possibly best known from The Night Comes for Us which premiered in Fantastic Fest 2018 and became the first Netflix Original Feature from Indonesia.

 Besides acting, Lee is also passionate about food and cooking.
 He and his family are also food entrepreneurs.
 He also owns a noodle shop called Bakmi Omlee.